erelsgl/fair-cake-cutting-with-land-value-data/README.md

 fair-division
 =============

-Algorithms and experiments related to fair division.
-In particular, fair division of land.
+Algorithms and experiments related to fair division of land.

 Prerequisites
 -------------
-To run the program you need [Node.js](http://nodejs.org/).
+To run the experiments you need [Node.js](http://nodejs.org/).

-To show the plots you need [gnuplut](http://www.gnuplot.info/), but the results are given in plain text format so you can probably use other plotting software.
+To show the plots you need [gnuplut](http://www.gnuplot.info/).
+The results are produced in plain text format so you can probably use other plotting software.

 Installation
 ------------